pvillamil/pgxcli/docs/docs/guides/special-commands.md

 ## Catalog Commands

-These come from the [pgxspecial](https://github.com/balajz/pgxspecial) library and work like their `psql` equivalents:
+These come from the [pgxspecial](https://github.com/balajz/pgxspecial) library and work like their `psql` equivalents. pgxcli provides **autocompletion** for these meta commands to help you discover them quickly:

 | Command | Description |
 |---------|-------------|